alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 - Understand how governance plays a role in the path to production

-- Reusable templates make developer’s life easier
+- See how reusable templates make developer's life easier

-- DevSecOps practices can be easily achieved
+- Understand how DevSecOps practices can be easily achieved

 ![](https://lh7-us.googleusercontent.com/docsz/AD_4nXcLr5TGcKRWOjVgB_sCAHHEeLPyd6EBdnkt2-mq_imTkZbQMEwJD03Q1wZyhWqHxoCNIIYWJWlRbnZrvZn2pPYIwTzXlOGdhMDEgn-J2JnK7lVastmfpdwTqDHXjpP0DK3TgU1gM-Ec_0iZLicWV7KpgW2FdXUCcAtraDGaEz8hI3dpWGLXkg?key=cRG2cvp_PHVW0KG2Gq6Y_A)

-## Steps
+## Reference Steps

 1. In the existing pipeline, within the Build stage **before** PushToDockerhub step click on the plus icon to add a new step